 My untested (other than on myself) method for developing vision and becoming a Seer includes both a physical and a spiritual aspect.

-- A MAOI, such as Ayahuasca, Syrian Rue or Passionflower
+- A MAOI, such as Ayahuasca, 3 grams Syrian Rue, or Passionflower

 Moreover, eating foods rich in tryptophan and MAOI will not hurt, and might even help.